ckuelker/quick-guide-en-us/DevOps/Certificates/index.md

 ## Types/Provider of Certificates

-In the early days of Unix most connections were not encrypted.
-In 1990 for example `http` or `telnet` was often used.
-Later on, when it came apparent that encryption needed to be added to the communication, `SSL` and later `TLS` was added to the services.
-In the case of `telnet` it was not considered to be feasible to add security, people switched to a completely different service:
-`ssh`.
-In the case of the world wide web the `http` protocol over port 80 was and is still used, however the switch to `https` on port 443 is more common today, both handled by the same web server, Apache or Nginx for example.
-While the `telnet` or `ssh` users of a server understand the trust relation to that server and therefore use self signed certificates by the server, the users of the world wide web do not, and in the beginning self signed certificated used are now replaced by others.
-It is not the case that self signed certificates are insecure.
+In the early days of Unix, most connections were not encrypted.
+For example, in 1990, `http` or `telnet` was often used.
+Later, when it became apparent that encryption was needed, `SSL` and later `TLS` were added to the services.
+In the case of `telnet`, it was not considered feasible to add security, so people switched to a completely different service: `ssh`.
+In the case of the World Wide Web, the `http` protocol on port 80 was and still is used, but the switch to `https` on port 443 is more common today, both handled by the same web server, for example Apache or Nginx.
+While the `telnet` or `ssh` users of a server understand the trust relationship to that server and therefore use self-signed certificates from the server, the users of the World Wide Web do not, and the self-signed certificates used initially are now being replaced by others.
+It is not the case that self-signed certificates are insecure.
 The level of protection is the same as certificates signed by others.
-The reason why self signed certificates are less common for web services nowadays is that it is and was always difficult to understand if the certificate was actually issued by the web server or not.
-A trust problem.
-In contrast to `ssh` where a user uses one server often, in the world of `https` a user uses many different unknown servers per day and in may cases only once.
-The checking and management of `TLS` certificates for web services, if done manually, would take more time than to actually read the content of the web page.
-Therefore the trust in oneself is replaced by the trust to certain more or less well known organizations that issue certificates on behalf.
+The reason why self-signed certificates are less common for web services today is that it is and has always been difficult to understand whether the certificate was actually issued by the web server or not.
+A trust issue.
+Unlike `ssh`, where a user often uses one server, in the `https` world a user uses many different unknown servers per day, and in some cases only once.
+Checking and managing `TLS` certificates for web services, if done manually, would take more time than actually reading the content of the web page.
+Therefore, trusting yourself is replaced by trusting certain more or less known organizations that issue certificates on your behalf.

 __Types and providers of certificates__